HGTV Reality Show Drinking Game

 4-29-2019-5-47-16-PM-1024x576.jpg

 "What are you doing right now?"
-Cut to other person on phone.
+Cut to another person on the phone.

 "I'm about to take my dog for a walk"